Community

 Meet your team

-Each of our residence halls and apartment buildings has a dedicated team of professional and student-peer staff ready to provide support or connect you with services and campus resources.
-Learn more via the tabs below, and contact staff via your building's email or phone number.
+Each of our residence halls and apartment buildings has a dedicated team of full-time and student-peer staff ready to provide support or connect you with services and campus resources.
+You can learn more about the staff by reviewing the information in the tabs below, and you can contact your building's staff through your building's email or phone number.

 CAs are live-in upper-division student leaders on each floor.
 They will help you settle into campus life, host House/Floor meetings, and check-in with their residents 1:1.
 Look to them as a key contact to help you solve problems or find resources.